Review: TRESPASSERS (2018)

 Things do not go well, however.
-A woman (Fairuza Balk, The Craft, American History X) turns up claiming to be a neighbor with car trouble.
+A woman (Fairuza Balk, The Craft, American History X) turns up claiming to be a neighbour with car trouble.
 A nasty little secret comes to light.
-I won’t give it away, but it’s cliched enough you can probably guess, and things get ugly.
-Shortly after that the police in the form of sketchy Sergeant Daniels (Carlo Rota, Boondock Saints, Brick Mansions) and his polar opposite partner Ramirez (Sebastian Sozzi, Choke) arrive.
+I won’t give it away, but it’s clichéd enough you can probably guess, and things get ugly.
+Shortly after that the police in the form of sketchy Sergeant Daniels (Carlo Rota, Trigger Point, Brick Mansions) and his polar opposite partner Ramirez (Sebastian Sozzi, Choke) arrive.
 And then the cartel goons return…

 The first act relies heavily on foreshadowing.
 Maybe a bit too heavily as it gives away things that should have been hinted at and suggested.
 It’s obvious what house this is and why it’s unexpectedly unoccupied.
-A very familiar car appearing and disappearing.
-What should have been suspensefully teased out is handed to us on a silver platter.
+A very familiar car appears and disappears.
+What should have been suspense fully teased out is handed to us on a silver platter.

 Despite knowing where it’s all going to end up, Trespassers still manages to toss several curves at us along the way.
 Through the cinematic equivalent of force of will, it rebuilds its suspense.
 The interplay with the police is brilliantly handled.
 It ratcheted the tension up and diverted me from what I knew was coming.